tanyuqian/ctc-gen-eval/README.md

 * Download the models via these links.
 Rename each models as `model_name.ckpt`
 * Place each model in the `~/.cache/ctc_score_models/{dataset_name}/` folder.
 For example, the model `fact_to_response.ckpt` of topical_chat dataset should be placed in `~/.cache/ctc_score_models/D-topical_chat/` folder
 * Run `demo.py` to see if the problem is solved.

+If you have previously installed the package with pypi, please run `pip install ctc-score --upgrade`.
+Doing this will update the ctc version installed on your machine.